 - An emphasis on critical long-term hydrologic and biological monitoring projects that support assessments of the effect of restoration projects on NPS resources.
-Ongoing projects on fish and macro-invertebrates, marsh water level and flow monitoring, threatened and endangered species, and vegetation communities most likely impacted by implementation of the ecosystem restoration projects would continue. - Enhanced contributions to assessment of restoration project effects by funding several projects that are required to assess the effects of the MWD project on ENP resources. - Significant support to water quality science, including water quality monitoring and water quality analyses in ENP and Loxahatchee National Wildlife Refuge. - Initial support for research and synthesis of information on large exotic invasive constrictor snakes and their effects on Everglades natural resources. - Continued support to the Task Force and DOI's oversight of the Everglades Restoration Initiative. - Continued work on biological and hydrologic databases, including analysis of existing long-term hydrologic and biological data sets that will allow resource managers, decision-makers, and the public to understand the trends in ENP resources as they relate to water management changes and climate variation. - Continuation of scientific and technical analyses of the impact of the planned nuclear plant expansion and transmission corridor of the Florida Power and Light Company.
-The activities planned by Florida Power and Light are expected to directly affect both Everglades and Biscayne National Parks, as well as Everglades Restoration projects currently being implemented and those being planned (bridging of the Tamiami Trail; Biscayne Bay Coastal Wetlands). - Support of hydrologic and ecological modeling and synthesis of ecological information and ecosystem services that Interior would use during the revised Corps planning process for the CEPP.
+Ongoing projects on fish and macro-invertebrates, marsh water level and flow monitoring, threatened and endangered species, and vegetation communities most likely impacted by implementation of the ecosystem restoration projects would continue. - Integration of information from a science workshop carried out in FY 2014 to fill gaps in the monitoring and assessment program that tracks the effects of the Modified Water Deliveries project and C111 South Dade Project on Everglades NP resources. - Continuation of support to the South Florida Ecosystem Restoration Task Force and the Department's oversight of the Everglades Restoration Initiative. - Continuation of work on biological and hydrologic databases, including analysis of existing long-term hydrologic and biological data sets that will allow resource managers, decision-makers, and the public to understand the trends in Everglades NP resources as they relate to water management changes and climate variation. - Continued support to hydrologic and ecological modeling and synthesis of ecological information and ecosystem services that the DOI would use during detailed planning for the CEPP and in design of water operations plans. - Increased support of science on the effects of exotic invasive species on the natural resources of Everglades NP, Big Cypress National Preserve and Biscayne NP, and on the development of methods of detection, suppression, and control of invasive species. - Continued support of science on the endangered Cape Sable seaside sparrow, to enhance the ability to manage this species during the next decade as water inflows to Everglades NP are redistributed. - Increased support for science on the potential effects of climate change and sea level rise, as these factors affect coastal resources and interact with plans for Everglades restoration. - Continuation of water quality monitoring and water quality analyses in Everglades NP and Loxahatchee National Wildlife Refuge.